Open Position: Community Organizer

 Duties and Responsibilities

-- Cultivates relationships with individuals and allied organizations, with a focus on engaging transit, bicycling, and walking allies.
+- Cultivates relationships with individuals and allied organizations, with a focus on listening to community needs and creating a shared vision for how we can be allies in relation to increasing access to transit, bicycling, and walking with targeted locations.

-- Builds and mobilizes a base of local supporters in key areas through various activities designed to educate and inform about multimodal transportation (e.g. local events, letters to the editor, direct outreach, phone banking).
+- Builds a base of residents to mobilize support in key areas through various activities designed to educate and inform about multimodal transportation (e.g. local events, letters to the editor, direct outreach, phone banking).

 - Works to identify and engage local champions (e.g. local elected officials, county engineers, local transit agencies, community leaders).